joaolucasoh/hchb-challenge/Readme.md

 ### Additional Notes
 Ensure that the browser and WebDriver are up to date and compatible.
 The tests assume certain initial conditions.
 Ensure these conditions are met.
+The file "SQLStatmentes.sql" contains the SQL statements required as part of the challenging task.

 ## Contributions
 Contributions are welcome.
 Please follow standard practices for code contributions.